nrwl/nx/docs/shared/react-tutorial/2-project-graph.md

 ![Our Workspace Requirements](/shared/react-tutorial/requirements-diagram.png)

-The Project Graph is primarily descriptive in nature, rather than prescriptive.
-Edges connecting nodes are created based on your projects' source code.
+The Project Graph is derived from the source code of your workspace.
 Make the following adjustments to your existing projects, so that our Project Graph will match the design:

 ### `common-ui`